rust-lang/rust/src/doc/trpl/pointers.md

 This would print `0xd3e028`, with our fictional memory addresses.

-Because `int` and `&int` are different types, we can't, for example, add them
+Because `i32` and `&i32` are different types, we can't, for example, add them
 together:

 ```{rust,ignore}